YutaroOkn2025/ConCafe/README.md

 Below is an explanation of the files uploaded here.

 ・conceptCafeOntologySortedLas.txt<p>
-  This is a table of correspondences between CC terms and their descriptions.
-  The "ccTerm" column is the ID used to uniquely identify the concept of a ConCafe.
+'This is a table of correspondences between CC terms and their descriptions. ' The "ccTerm" column is the ID used to uniquely identify the concept of a ConCafe.
 The "Description" column contains the description of the concept of the ConCafe written in Japanese.